 Walker friendly, yes.
-But there’s no early start available.
-So walk fast please before we all freeze while waiting for you.
-(NEW FOR 2021--If you're going to be on the course after 3pm, start at 6 or 7 and run your own stopwatch.
+Please walk fast so we don't all freeze while waiting for you.
+If you're going to be on the course after 3pm, start at 6 or 7 and run your own stopwatch.
 Report to the Classic Race table in the tent before you start and when you finish--we'll still include you in the official results.)

 Where’s the course map?

 There's a link below for that.
 THERE COULD BE A LOT OF SNOW ON THE COURSE.